Yiffer-xyz/yiffer.xyz-v3/db/README.md

 This should be made more easily configurable in the future, of course.
 Ideas for how to, or contributions, are very welcome.
 Probably some task running tool.

 ### Set up tables and test data, and running queries
+The test data is realistic - it's more or less the state of the site before v3 was launched, in late Jan 2025.

 ```sh
 # For local development